justxoai/FaceBookUI/README.md

-"FaceBook Client UI"
+"FaceBook Client"

-- Todo1: RecyclerView in BoxChat
+- Todo1: RecyclerView in Messenger

-- Todo2: Draw UI of BoxChat in Messenger
+- Todo2: Delete Horizontal in Messenger and Home&Channel

-- Todo3: Draw UI for AccountSetting in Gear-button in Menu_Fragment: Inside AccountSetting have: FirstName, LastName, Email, Phone, DateofBirth, Gender, Adress (tham khảo ở Register vs Detail trong EditProfile)
+- Todo3: UI for Group in Menu (List Group: RecyclerView and Create Group and Group UI: same User Profile) (Tròn)

-- Done: Video can play
+- Todo4: Create Video Post in Video Menu_Fragment

+- Todo5: Change Cover Photo in EditProfile Fragment to url, not image (Đức Duy)

+- Todo6: Delete Friend image to #ccc

+- Todo7: Delete Not_Friend_Profile

+- Todo8: Delete Online, Suggest, People You May Know in List Add Friend

+- Todo9: Delete People You May Know in Notification

+- Todo10: Add Function: Click Video and Friend in Menu direct to Video Fragment and List Friend

+- Todo11: RecyclerView in Photo

+- Done Task nào thì ghi vào :) Complete :)